PokemonAutomation/ComputerControl/Wiki/Developer/automationGuide.md

 		- Don't use goto.
 		- Always use {} for if, for and while statements.

-If you are not familiar with several items in the requirement list, you can still develop programs, as long as you can learn them if needed.
-There are many online resources that help you learn C++.

 ## Step-By-Step Guide to Build a Home Box Sorter Program

+If you have any questions following the guide, feel free to ask us in the Discord server.

 - Build the source code of computer controlled programs https://github.com/PokemonAutomation/Arduino-Source/tree/main/SerialPrograms.
 If successful, you can run the built program **SerialPrograms** to do automation.